wp-plugins/tabby-responsive-tabs/readme.txt

 = Can I display multiple tab groups on a single page? =

-Yes you can have as many as you like.
+Yes you can have as many sets of tabs as you like.

 = Can I specify which tab is open when the page initially loads? =